toddjordan/guides/source/localizable/tutorial/acceptance-test.md

 ember g acceptance-test list-rentals
 ```

-The command will generate the following output, showing that it created a single file called `list-rentals-test`.
+The command will generate the following output, showing that it created a single file called `tests/acceptance/list-rentals-test.js`.

 ```shell
 installing acceptance-test